 While these orchids can be cultured successfully indoors, Cymbidium benefit tremendously from growing outdoors between May to early October.
 In late summer and early fall, night temperatures that fall below 58°F (15°F) initiate the development of flower spikes.
 Keep in mind, these are not frost-tolerant plants, and should not be exposed to temperatures below 35°F (2°C).
 When bringing Cymbidium indoors in the fall, place them in a bright, cool section of your home, preferably in a south or east-facing window.
 Like most orchids, Cymbidium benefit from high humidity.
-This can be achieved at home with the use of a humidifier or a Humidity Tray and Grid.
+This can be achieved at home with the use of a humidifier or a humidity tray.
 Just make sure that the plant is not standing in water or the roots will rot.

 These orchids enjoy a moist growing medium at all times.
 The media should never go "bone dry".
 A fine spray over the foliage, in addition to pot watering, is beneficial during sunny weather.
 Cymbidium orchids undergo active growth from spring to early fall.
 During this time, Cymbidium should be watered frequently and heavily.
 From fall through winter, less sun results in growth pausing.
 For this period of time, watering can be reduced.
 The goal during the winter is to water the root system only as necessary, without over-watering and leading to root rot.

 When repotting your Cymbidium during the active growing season, do not water the media for at least 3 days.
 This allows cuts and breaks in the roots to callous and avoid rotting upon being watered.

 We always recommend watering in the morning, as this gives the leaves time to dry and avoid bacterial growth overnight.
 If possible, use water low in alkalinity, such as rainwater, distilled water, or reverse osmosis water.
 If you have a dehumidifier in your home, the water that collects in the tray is excellent for watering orchids.